smu4242/Microphone-Visualizer/README.md

 In obs studio, you have NO option to select a microphone.
 The only workaround I found for this is to disable all other microphones in windows settings.
 Then restart obs.
 It should then pick up the correct microphone.

 I stumbled upon this because my secondary mic has much worse quality.

-It looked like this
+It looked like this - not that there are no bars on the right:

 ![bad mic](https://raw.githubusercontent.com/smu4242/Microphone-Visualizer/master/bad_mic.gif)

-After selecting the correct mic, it looked like this:
+After selecting the correct mic, it looked like this.
+All of the spectrum is now picked up:

 ![good mic](https://raw.githubusercontent.com/smu4242/Microphone-Visualizer/master/good_mic.gif)